CosmWasm/sylvia-book/src/basics/good-practices.md

 cw-multi-test = "0.16"
 ```

-This way we created a new feature for our crate.
-Now we want to disable the `entry_point` attribute
+This way, we created a new feature flag for our crate.
+Now we want to disable the `entry_point`
-if our contract would be used as a dependency.
-We will do it by a slight update of `src/lib.rs`:
+attribute if our contract would be used as a dependency.
+We will do it by a slight update of
+`src/lib.rs`:

 ```rust,noplayground
 pub mod contract;